Aldrichian Chairs: George Oakley Aldrich

 Born in 1721 or 1722, he was the son of Thomas and Grace Aldrich of Holborn, and was educated at Eton College.
-He matriculated at Merton College in 1739, with name registered as George Oakeley Aldrich.
+He matriculated at Merton College in 1739, with his name registered as George Oakeley Aldrich.
 He graduated B.A. in 1742, M.A. in 1745, M.B. and M.D. in 1755.

-He went on the Grand Tour, and was in Rome in 1750 with John Neale, then an undergraduate at Merton, later parish priest at Tollerton, Nottinghamshire.
-While in Rome he had his portrait painted by the artist Pompeo Batoni; the portrait was rediscovered in the Bodleian Library's collection and after conservation treatment by Simon Gillespie was confirmed to be by Batoni himself.
-Aldrich built up a medical practice in Nottingham, and married in 1753 Anne Bland.
+He went on the Grand Tour and was in Rome in 1750 with John Neale – then an undergraduate at Merton, later parish priest at Tollerton, Nottinghamshire.
+While in Rome, Aldrich had his portrait painted by the artist Pompeo Batoni.
+The portrait was rediscovered in the Bodleian Library's collection, and after conservation treatment by Simon Gillespie, it was confirmed to be by Batoni.

-In the 1770s Aldrich had moved on from residence at Mansfield Woodhouse, to Cockglode House near Edwinstowe in Sherwood Forest, which he began to build in 1774, and occupied under lease from the Duke of Portland from 1777.
+Aldrich built up a medical practice in Nottingham, and he married Anne Bland in 1753.
+In the 1770s, Aldrich had moved on from residence at Mansfield Woodhouse to Cockglode House near Edwinstowe in Sherwood Forest, which he began to build in 1774 and occupied under lease from the 3rd Duke of Portland from 1777.

 Aldrich married a second time, in 1783, to the much younger Sibylla Benson (died 1802), daughter of the Rev. Thomas Benson, rector of Bilsthorpe.
 Benson in 1770 had become curate at Ollerton Chapel, Edwinstowe.

-The Duke was Chancellor of the University of Oxford from 1792, and became Home Secretary in 1794.
+The Duke of Portland was Chancellor of the University of Oxford from 1792 and became Home Secretary in 1794.
 Thomas Beddoes, of radical views and initially a supporter of the French Revolution, was a reader in chemistry at Oxford from 1787 to 1793, when he left for Bristol.
 It has been suggested that Portland may have influenced Aldrich to include chemistry in founding by bequest the Aldrichian Chairs.
-In 1792 an Oxford Regius Chair of Chemistry, for which Beddoes would have been a candidate, was mooted but was then put on hold.
+In 1792, an Oxford Regius Chair of Chemistry, for which Beddoes would have been a candidate, was mooted but was then put on hold.

-Aldrich died in 1797, and had no child as heir.
+Aldrich died in 1797 and had no child as heir.
 After some individual legacies, his lengthy will left a considerable sum to found the three Chairs that bore his name.
-The portrait was given to the Bodleian Library by one of Sibylla's sisters, in 1837.
+The portrait of him was given to the Bodleian Library in 1837 by one of Sibylla's sisters.
 The next tenant at Cockglode was Robert Shore Milnes, who left his position in Canada, which had brought him into contact with Portland, in 1805.